Home » Easy » Picture Frame Shadow Box

 Dismantle Dresser Drawers | Harvest the Wood

-I dismantled the drawers with a rubber mallet and used mostly the longer rear boards for the frame of the shadow box.
+I dismantled the drawers with a rubber mallet and used mostly the longer rear boards for the shadow box’s frame.
 The front board had some holes and glue residue on it.

 How to build a picture frame shadow box

-I cut my repurposed drawer boards to size in order to fit them inside the picture frame.
+I cut my repurposed drawer boards to size to fit them inside the picture frame.

-This is a dry fit while I’m trying to figure out the configuration of the dividers shadow box dividers.
+This is a dry fit while I figure out the configuration of the shadow box dividers.

 Visit the My Repurposed Life Amazon Store to shop my favorite items.